Focused Ultrasound Therapy

 How it Works

 Where the beams converge, the ultrasound produces precise ablation (thermal destruction of the target) potentially enabling biofilms and/or infection to be treated without surgery.
+Another option is to use focused ultrasound’s ability to temporarily open the blood-brain barrier (BBB) and allow therapeutic agents to treat infectious agents in the brain.
+Work is planned to insert CRISPR/Cas-9 aimed at targeting intracranial HIV.
 While significant work has been accomplished, there is still much to be done before this technology will be widely available.

 The primary options for treatment of infection of FBs include medication or surgery to remove the FB.